Peste Noire: Miscellaneous recordings, releases and guest appearances

-In April 2007 the Finnish label Northern Heritage, owned by controversial Black Metal and right wing-associated artist Mikko Aspa, released PN's Lorraine Rehearsal 12-inch EP.
+In April 2007, the Finnish label Northern Heritage, owned by controversial Black Metal and right wing-associated artist Mikko Aspa, released PN's Lorraine Rehearsal 12-inch EP.
 The EP featured "rehearsal" songs recorded in Lorraine from August 2006.
 A limited tape edition was also released on Roman Saenko (Hate Forest, Drudkh)'s label Night Birds Records in 2009.

 At the same period, Famine, under his own name Valfunde, released a split 7-inch EP with Amesoeurs produced by De profundis éditions in November 2007, containing unreleased songs, recorded in low quality on purpose.
 Famine quickly dropped the idea of Valfunde as a side-project.
 Instead, Famine used the post-punk ideas he had for Valfunde on Peste Noire's third album Ballade cuntre lo Anemi francor (2009).

-A self-released double protape box Mors orbis terrarum containing all tracks from the early, sold out, demo tapes was released in 2007, and later re-released in a vinyl edition.
+A self-released double protape box Mors orbis terrarum containing all tracks from the early, sold-out demo tapes was released in 2007, and later re-released in a vinyl edition.
 A split 7-inch EP with controversial Finnish band Horna was also released in 2007 through Debemur Morti Productions.

 La Sanie des siècles was repressed by De profundis éditions and Transcendental Creations on CD in August 2008.
 A vinyl version of the album was co-produced by De profundis éditions and Finnish label Ahdistuksen Aihio Productions in August 2009.
 The tape version was produced in 2013 by Night Birds Records in collaboration with Todestrieb records.

 A tape version of Ballade cuntre lo Anemi francor was released in March 2009 by the label Tour de Garde from Quebec.

 A limited vinyl version of Folkfuck Folie co-produced by Northern Heritage and De profundis éditions was released in April 2010.
 A limited tape edition of Folkfuck Folie was also released on Roman Saenko's Night Birds Records at the same time.

-On that same year Famine wrote the lyrics of one song for Canadian black metal band Akitsa's fourth album Au crépuscule de l'espérance.
+In that same year, Famine wrote the lyrics of one song for Canadian black metal band Akitsa's fourth album Au crépuscule de l'espérance.